Arakula/mman-win32/README.md

 This fails in the original mman-win32 version, as Windows doesn't allow creating a read/write mapping for a file opened in read-only mode.
 I've added a little fix for that - might be a bit too generic, but works for my purposes.

+## Installation

+The easiest way, in MSYS2 (mingw32, mingw64 etc), would be to execute the usual sequence
+  `./configure --prefix=$MSYSTEM_PREFIX --libdir=$MSYSTEM_PREFIX/lib --incdir=$MSYSTEM_PREFIX/include/sys`
+  `make`
+  `make install`
+which installs the lib and header in the directories where an unmodified project would search for them.
+Plus, add `-lmman` to the linker command for any project that uses it.